skip to Main Content

 • Most fruit trees produce best with a second pollinator tree present.
 Apples, pears, and plums produce much better with one.
 Plan for room for at least 2 trees of compatible varieties within at least 400 feet of each other.

 • Plant all fruit trees in full sun, in soil that drains well.
 Higher elevated areas will drain better, and offer more air circulation.
-Make sure your plan􀆟ng area is easily accessible.
+Make sure your planting area is easily accessible.

-• Basic plan􀆟ng is best for fruit trees.
+• Basic planting is best for fruit trees.
 Never add any soil amendments.
-See the reverse for proper plantng details.
-Always water the tree in thoroughly with a root s􀆟mulator solution.
+See the reverse for proper planting details.
+Always water the tree in thoroughly with a root stimulator solution.

 • Proper watering is critical to get your tree established.
 This will necessarily done by hand, and not an irrigation system.
 Maintain the application of root stimulator each month for the first year.